- Is the COVID-19 vaccine required?

 - How will vaccine distribution work?

-As part of this planning effort, the federal government and the state are considering many factors such as prioritization of high-risk groups, vaccine supply and distribution, logistics, safety, and clinical guidance.
-Because the current top three vaccine candidates all require different temperatures, properly transporting and storing the vaccine at the right temperature is a large concern and big part of the planning.
-Vaccine distribution will adjust over time as the number of available doses increases, moving from limited to broader populations in a phased approach.
+If vaccine doses are limited, the federal government and the state consider many factors such as prioritization of high-risk groups, vaccine supply and distribution, logistics, safety, and clinical guidance.
+Vaccine distribution adjusts over time as the number of available doses increases.

 - Who are your partners in Washington state?

-Since there are numerous decisions to make, we are engaging and coordinating with tribal nations, local government, community leaders, and others partners to develop and implement vaccination efforts.
-We are doing this because:
+We coordinate with tribal nations, local government, community leaders, and other partners to develop and implement vaccination efforts.

 - How have you planned for the COVID-19 vaccine?